iFlyTech/deep-sort-master/README.md

 ## Evaluation

-Once the model is trained, generate a test set using [generate.py](https://github.com/iFly
+Once the model is trained, generate a test set using [generate.py](https://github.com/iFlyTech/deep-sort-master/blob/master/generate.py) an